asingam2017/fa18-516-11/project-paper/report.md

 ## Requirements

+This project has two goals - (1) How to deploy machine learning algorithm to production and make it to work as serverless function to get best scalability and (2) Explore OpenFaaS and related tools to develop, test and deploy onto public cloud providers such as Azure, AWS and Google Cloud.

 High level requirements include: setting up OpenFaaS locally within the development environment in Windows and also create deployable aspects: containerized OpenFaaS to be able to deploy to public cloud offerings including AWS, Azure and Google Cloud.
 Create python based project exploring high level concepts of serverless/micro-services for web.
 Explore container features in the process.

 * Development Environment: Windows 10 Enterprise